fluxcd/website/content/en/docs/migration/image-automation-migration.md

       order: asc
 ```

-The `.spec.filterTags.pattern` field gives a regular expression that a tag must match to be included.
-The
+`.spec.filterTags.pattern` gives a regular expression that a tag must match to be included.
-`.spec.filterTags.extract` field gives a replacement pattern that can refer back to capture groups in the
+`.spec.filterTags.extract` gives a replacement pattern that can refer back to capture groups in the filter pattern.
-filter pattern.

 The extracted values are sorted to find the selected image tag.
-In this case, the
-timestamp part of the tag will be extracted and sorted numerically in ascending order.
-See [the
+In this case, the timestamp part of the tag will be extracted and sorted numerically in ascending order.

-reference docs][imagepolicy-ref] for more examples.
+See [the reference docs][imagepolicy-ref] for more examples.

-Once you have made sure you have image tags and an `ImagePolicy`, jump ahead to [Checking
-the ImagePolicy works](#checking-that-the-image-policy-works).
+Once you have made sure you have image tags and an `ImagePolicy`, jump ahead to [Checking the ImagePolicy works](#checking-that-the-image-policy-works).

-### How to use SemVer image tags
+### Using SemVer image tags

 The other kind of sorting is by [SemVer][semver], picking the highest version from among those
 included by the filter.
 A semver range will also filter for tags that fit in the range.
 For example,